tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-06-find-and-replace-a-string-in-multiple-files.markdown

 If that is the case, I recommend that we look into using Vertica Community Edition on **Virtual Machines (VMs)** for sandbox test environment, as a cheap alternative.

 Are VMs really necessary in data-warehouse testing?
 When testing Extract-Transform-Load (ETL) processes, I find that many of test cases require regular set-up and tear-down, adding mock records to represent corner cases, and/or running ETLs multiple times to simulate daily runs of those processes.
-Regular tear-down requires dropping multiple tables regularly: using
+Regular tear-down requires dropping multiple tables regularly, which requires much greater care and drains much mental energy when working with others' data and tables.

-TODO: effect to and from others
+Similarly, adding mock records into some commonly shared tables might affect others when they assume the data is production-like.
+Running ETL scripts regularly, which could be computationally intensive, on a shared Vertica cluster might affect the performance or get affected by others' processes.

 In short, for these tests, I cannot use the common schema that is shared with others since it might interfere others and/or destroy valuable common data.
 Using a Vertica VM as the sandbox test environment helps us minimize interference to and from others' data and activities.

-## Single-node VM and KSAFE clause
+### Single-node VM and KSAFE clause

 I have been using a **single-node** Vertica VM to run tests for sometime.
-And it works wonderfully for testing purpose, especially when you want to isolate issues, e.g., a corner case.
+And it works wonderfully for testing purpose, especially when you want to isolate issues, for example, a corner case.
+This Vertica VM can be downloaded from HP Vertica's support website (NOTE: As of 2016 Jan 1st, the Vertica 7.1 VM is taken down while the Vertica 7.2 VM is not avaialble).
 The only minor problem is when we add `KSAFE 1` in our DDL scripts (i.e., `CREATE TABLE` statements) for production purposes which gives error on single-node VM when running DDL scripts to set up schema.
 The reason is that Vertica database with 1 or 2 hosts cannot be *k-safe* (i.e., it may lose data if it crashes) and three nodes are the minimum requirement to have `KSAFE 1` in `CREATE TABLE` statements to work.

 Even then, the workaround for running those DDL scripts in tests is easy enough if all DDL scripts are all located in a single folder.

-TODO: Download from HP website.

-TODO: Git branch.
+The idea is that since `KSAFE 1` does not affect ETL processes's logics, we can remove those KSAFE clauses to set up the test schema and go ahead with our ETL testing.
+Specifically, in my project, my workflow for ETL testing with **Git** is as follows:

+* Branch the latest code (develop branch) into a temporary branch (local/develop branch).
+* Find and replace `KSAFE 1` in all DDL files (see subsection below).
+* Commit this change in local/develop branch with some unique description.
+For example, "KSAFE REMOVAL".
+* Add unit and functional tests to ETL scripts in this branch.
+* After tests are properly done and checked-in, reverse "KSAFE REMOVAL" commit above.
+  * In SourceTree, it could be done by a simple right-click on that commit and selecting "Reverse Commit".
+* Merge local/develop branch into develop branch.
+You will now have your tests with the latest codes in develop branch.

-### Find and replace a string in multiple files
+#### Find and replace a string in multiple files

 ```
 grep -rl matchstring somedir/ | xargs sed -i 's/string1/string2/g'